FloYo Travels: Kenya

 Forming part of the Lamu Archipelago along Kenya’s spectacular coastline, Lamu Island is a peaceful tropical island where life moves slowly.
 This charming island is mostly blanketed in sand dunes, mango trees and palm groves.
 Lamu Old Town is one of the best-preserved and oldest Swahili settlements in East Africa featuring many influences from Omani Arabs, Turkish and Portuguese traders, who all left their mark.
 To this day there are only a few vehicles on the island and in many respects, the narrow streets, footpaths and alleyways and markets have barely changed in hundreds of years.
 All of this adds a level of ancient mystique to your tropical island holiday.

-Location: Kenya (we will stay 2 nights in Nairobi, 4 nights in the Mara North Conservancy and 3 nights in Lamu Island)
+Location: Kenya (we will stay 2 nights in Nairobi, 4 nights in the Masai Mara and 3 nights on Lamu Island)

 How to get there: Fly into Nairobi International Airport